 One of the important factors that may impose the error, i.e., PowerPoint cannot play media mp4, is media compatibility with device pr PowerPoint.
 Using the supported media versions and formats helps to rule out the error.

 For the audio media files, PowerPoint 2010 supports WAV files.
-It means if using an MP3 file format, you will get the error message, i.e., PowerPoint cannot play media.
+It means if using an MP3 file format, you will get the error message, i.e., cannot play media in PowerPoint.
 In addition to WAV, PowerPoint 2016 supports M4a encoded with AAC audio.

 For the video formats, the .wmv for PowerPoint 2010 and .wmv, along with mp4 encoded with video, are supported.